 This exploration is for all ages, as the colored smilies show.
 All ages of kids except the oldest teens will need to do this project with an adult helping.
 You can build a PVC rocket with your whole family!

-The pvc rocket is a physics experiment from Layers of Learning Unit 2-15 about motion.
+The PVC rocket is a physics experiment from Layers of Learning Unit 2-15 about motion.
 Layers of Learning has hands-on experiments in every unit of this family-friendly curriculum.
 Learn more about Layers of Learning.

-This rocket is propelled with hairspray, which has a high alcohol content.
+This PVC rocket is propelled with hairspray, which has a high alcohol content.
 The hairspray is sprayed into a chamber and then ignited.
 A little spark inside the chamber causes an explosion of rapidly expanding gases.
-The foam sleeve over the top if the ignition chamber flies up into the air.
+The foam sleeve over the top of the ignition chamber flies up into the air.

 Step 1: Library Research

 Before you begin exploring and building your PVC rocket, read a book or two about motion.
 Here are some suggestions, but if you can’t find these, look for books at your library about motion, physics, gravity, and friction.
 The colored smilies above each book tell you what age level they’re recommended for.